 In order to help new generations of Americans achieve middle-class employment and pay, RAMC is dedicated to ensuring student success at our partner institutions.
-However, supporting community college students requires a specific, unique mindset that unfortunately many policy-makers do not have or realize.
-We believe that adequately supporting community college students is dependent on improvements in three areas: risk-sharing, federal regulations, and data collection.
+However, supporting community college students requires a specific, unique mindset that unfortunately many policymakers do not have or realize.
+We believe that adequately supporting community college students is dependent on improvements in three areas: federal regulations, data collection, and wraparound services.

 Federal Regulations

 More bureaucracy and red tape cause less innovation and focus on ensuring students complete their education and find steady, middle-class jobs.
-Regulations, including those related to gainful employment, cash management, the college ratings system, and risk-sharing all hinder community colleges’ abilities to productively serve their students.
+Regulations, including those related to gainful employment and cash management, can hinder community colleges’ abilities to productively serve their students.

 The burden regulations often have on institutions is evidenced by the increasing number of community colleges that have opted-out of the federal student loan program, as mentioned above.
 Further consideration must be given to ways regulations can be reduced and streamlined, leading to institutions being readily able to participate in the federal student loan program, and generally speaking, best serve their students.